 This is by no means a comprehensive list of every situation where Iberian Peninsula DNA was spread throughout the globe via migration or battle, but I do hope that it does give you something to think about and that it helps you research your family history.

+I hope that this post helped you understand a little bit more about the people of the Iberian Peninsula.
 Do you have Iberian Peninsula in your DNA and have no idea where it came from?
 I’d love to hear from you in the comments!